AlexsLemonade/scpca-downstream-analyses/.github/issue_template.md

----
-name: Main issue
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

 _Please label your issue as either `enhancement`, `visualization`, `bug`, or `documentation`._

 **Please provide some background on the proposed additions or changes.**